CheckMyTicket/.github/README.md

 # CheckMyTicket

-CheckMyTicket is a platform that uses blockchain technology to sell event tickets, addressing problems such as slow website performance during ticket releases and ticket resale scams.
+CheckMyTicket is a platform that uses blockchain technology to sell event tickets, addressing problems such as ticket reselling and artist royalties.
 The platform creates a relationship between customers and artists, allowing customers to buy NFTs that represent tickets and giving them access to exclusive artist communities and merchandise.
-The platform charges a fee for each ticket sale and artists receive royalties from ticket resale profits.
-The platform allows users to purchase tickets using cryptocurrency or credit cards, and a custodial wallet is provided for non-web3 users.

 # Problems